ajchan06/verbatim/README.md

 ## Acknowledgments

-Built as a portfolio project.
-Inspired by Great Question's product direction (customer research as searchable, queryable infrastructure).
+Built as a portfolio project to learn agentic search, MCP tooling, and eval-driven development.
 The synthetic corpus, fictional product "Linkup," and all interview participants are fabricated.